 In today’s dynamic business world, there is one guiding light that makes companies consider investments and innovations: the promise of a high return on investment (ROI).
-This is especially true for loyalty programs, which are a long-term investment.
-Nevertheless, it’s a myth that reward programs are cost centers.
-With a solid concept and powerful loyalty technology, you can easily turn rewards programs into a revenue center.
-However, let’s not put the cart before the horse: before you can review loyalty program ROI, first you need to calculate it — and that’s exactly what this article is about.
+This is especially true for loyalty programs, which are considered to be a long-term investment.
+However, it’s a myth that reward programs are cost centers.
+With a solid concept and powerful loyalty technology, you can easily achieve a positive loyalty program ROI — proven by our Global Customer Loyalty Report 2024.
+But before you can review loyalty program ROI, first you need to calculate it — and that’s exactly what this article is about.

 What Is Loyalty Program ROI and How Can You Measure It?